InnoSWP/Hooty/README.md

+# Hooty - live polling for Google Slides
+Hooty is a web-based application for quizzes and live polling which can be embedded within Google Slides

+## How to run:

+## Requirements:
+- Back-end:
+  - NET 6.0 runtime
+  - Visual Studio 2022 (or other versions compatable with NET 6.0 package)
+  - Postgresql Server application
+- Front-end:
+  - Node.js
+  - Installed dependencies from package.json
+- Plugin-intergration:
+  - Node.js
+  - Installed dependencies from package.json

 # This project is codenamed Hooty.
 It is analog of kahoot/mentimeter.
 Web-based aplication for creating interactive polls and quizes with ability integrating in presentation.